 Who Shouldn’t Have Massage

 Now that you understand massage does more to the body than perhaps you first imagined, it is worth mentioning that people with medical conditions, allergies, weak bones, people prone to blood clots or taking blood thinners, or people who have recently had surgery should consult their doctor.
-The same obviously applies for pregnant ladies under three months through their term.
+The same obviously applies to pregnant ladies under three months through their term.

 Our Massage Treatment offers:

 5 – Foot Massage

 8 – Head Hair